HomeArticlesComparisonTDEE vs BMR

 Extra active Physical job + hard daily exercise 1.9

-To lose 0.45 kg/week, she eats at a 500 kcal deficit: target = 1,608 kcal/day.
-This is realistic and sustainable.
-Eating at her BMR (1,360 kcal) would create a 748 kcal/day deficit — aggressive, likely to cause muscle loss, and hard to sustain.
+To lose 0.45 kg/week, she eats at a 500 kcal deficit, so her target lands at 1,608 kcal/day.
+That's realistic and sustainable.
+Eating at her BMR (1,360 kcal) would create a 748 kcal/day deficit: aggressive, likely to cause muscle loss, and hard to sustain.

 TDEE components: